Construction Costs in Los Angeles

 Typical Project Phases and Duration

 On a moderately complex custom home, the design phase from initial programming through completed construction documents typically runs 9 to 18 months.
-Permitting in the City of Los Angeles adds another 3 to 6 months for a straightforward project, and significantly longer for projects requiring planning entitlements, variances, hillside review, or Coastal Commission approval.
+Permitting in the City of Los Angeles adds another 3 to 6 months for a straightforward project, and considerably longer for projects requiring planning entitlements, variances, hillside review, or Coastal Commission approval.
 Beverly Hills and Malibu permitting processes can extend the timeline further.

-When you add design, permitting, and construction together, a realistic timeline from the decision to build through move-in is 2.5 to 4 years for a custom home of moderate complexity, and 3 to 5 years or more for a large-scale luxury project on a difficult site with complex permitting.
+When you add design, permitting, and construction together, a realistic timeline from the decision to build through move-in is 2.5 to 4 years for a custom home of moderate complexity, and 3 to 5 years or more for a large-scale complex project on a difficult site with complex permitting.
 Owners who understand this at the outset make better decisions about when to start, how to structure their financing, and how to manage the carrying costs of existing housing during the build.

 2.5-4 yrs